 IT'S A MATTER OF TRUST

-On July 20, 2015, The Wall Street Journal reported the disappointing quarterly results for Whole Foods Markets, a natural-foods grocer.
-Sales at established stores rose 1.3% in the three months ending July 5 - its weakest growth since 2003 (WSJ, 7/30/15, p.
+/On July 20, 2015, The Wall Street Journal reported the disappointing quarterly results for Whole Foods Markets, a natural-foods grocer.
+Sales at established stores rose 1.3% in the three months ending July 5 – its weakest growth since 2003 (WSJ, 7/30/15, p.
 B1).
-The main explanation for the modest sales growth was the increasing competition from mainstream retailers that are now stocking local and organic food.
-However, pointing the finger at increasing competition may be just masking the real reason for the modest sales growth at Whole Foods.
+The main explanation for the modest sales growth was the increasing competition from mainstream retailers now stocking local and organic food.
+However, pointing the finger at increasing competition may mask the real reason for the modest sales growth at Whole Foods.

-Whole Foods prices have always been considered on the high side (to some on the very high side).
-Customers were willing to pay for the quality, convenience and the "trust" in the local and organic foods.
-The Whole Foods value proposition can simply be, "buy our foods to keep you and your family healthy, and help the world be healthy as well."
+Whole Foods prices have always been considered high (to some, very high).
+Customers were willing to pay for the quality, convenience, and “trust” in local and organic foods.
+The Whole Foods value proposition can be: " Buy our foods to keep you and your family healthy and help the world be healthy as well.”

-Whether you are selling organic foods, building cars, running a staff meeting, selling a product to a prospective client or even cooking dinner for the family, "trust" is a significant ingredient to ensure the confidence and loyalty of those you are serving.
-It has been said that with trust, a relationship can foster and grow; without trust, there is no relationship.
+Trust is not just a buzzword in the business world.
+It's a fundamental ingredient in any relationship, personal or professional.
+Whether selling organic foods, building cars, running a staff meeting, selling a product to a prospective client, or even cooking dinner for the family, trust is a significant factor in ensuring the confidence and loyalty of those you serve.
+It has been said that a relationship can foster and grow; without trust, there is no relationship.
+This universal truth underscores the importance of trust in all aspects of life, including business and leadership.

 Today, take a moment to reflect on how you foster and build trust with those you serve and with those you lead.
-Examine how your product and services communicate to your customers - honesty, transparency, competency, accessibility, and humility.
-Each value contributes to instilling trust with those who you serve; those that trust you.
+Examine how your product and services communicate honesty, transparency, competency, accessibility, and humility to your customers.
+Each value instills trust in those you serve and those who trust you.

 Simply put, when it comes to serving others … it’s a matter of trust.